 Is protein bad for the kidneys?

 The lay public is often told that high protein diets cause “overwork” (hyperfiltration) in the kidney and may negatively impact renal function over time.
-That is not true.
-Athletes habitually consume “excess” protein and there is no evidence that they are at greater risk for losses in renal function (3).
-Also, people who live with only one kidney in prolonged hyperfiltration do not show abnormality in the long term.
-Hyperfiltration appears to be a beneficial biological adaptation (3).
+That is simply not true.
+Athletes habitually consume “excess” protein and there is no evidence that they are at greater risk for losses in renal function.

-There are no evidence based studies that prove that eating a higher protein diet is linked to a decline in renal function in healthy individuals (3, 4, 11).
+There are zero evidence based studies that prove that eating a higher protein diet is linked to a decline in renal function in healthy individuals or athletes with high protein diets.

 How much protein should we eat?

 The population has been led to believe, following the Recommended Dietary Allowance (RDA), that eating just 0.8 grams per kilogram (0.36 grams per pound) of body weight of protein per day is enough.
 Many preach that eating more than that is unnecessary or just plain harmful.
-That couldn’t be farther from the truth (11).
+According to Dr. Ted Naiman, that couldn’t be farther from the truth.

 The nutritional requirements suggested by governmental entities do not take into consideration that an individual can eat to improve one’s health, by optimizing diet and physical activity.
 All they care about is that the population will not end in a hospital for malnutrition.

-The RDA is actually the minimal amount that a human being needs to survive (8).
+The RDA is actually the minimal amount that a human being needs to survive.
 As in, not die.
 Ask yourself, do you want to eat only enough protein not to die from the lack of it?
 Is that how we should approach nutrition?

 What’s the ideal amount of protein on keto